Samsung September 2021 security update is now rolling out for these Galaxy devices

 - Galaxy Note 20 / Note 20 Ultra — N98xxXXS3DUH5 (Released first in Brazil)

-In addition to Samsung’s ongoing prowess in the flagship and foldables departments, the company is also surprisingly dominant in the field of affordable Android phones between their M and A series.
+In addition to Samsung’s ongoing prowess in the flagship and foldables departments, the company is also surprisingly dominant in the field of affordable Android phones between their, A, M, and F series.
 This is backed by Samsung’s willingness to update even their mid-range A series phones on a monthly basis, though not for as long as their flagships get the same treatment.
 Even once the monthly updates run out, Samsung follows this up with a period of quarterly, and later biannual, updates.

 Starting out the wave of updates, the Galaxy A8 (2018) received its update on September 4.
 Notably, the update comes after both June and August updates for the phone, despite the Galaxy A8 (2018) only being slated for biannual updates for non-enterprise customers.